snowplow/snowplowanalytics.com/_posts/2018-02-08-api-vs-hit-level/index.md

 <h2 id="examples">Examples</h2>

 Let’s look at examples of what can be done with these two different data types.
-In Google Analytics, you don’t have access to the cookie ID, so it becomes difficult to drill down to the individual user with the out of the box solution (though we’ve heard many analysts have discovered ways around this).
+If you're accessing Google Analytics data through the API, Google does not provide an out of the box option for using cookie ID as a dimension or a filter, making it impossible to drill down to an individual or user level.
 In the absence of this, the GA API allows for pulling aggregate data that can be very useful in monitoring your web traffic.

 Using Google Developer Tools Query Explorer, I attempted to run a query using as many metrics and dimensions as possible, looking to return the richest data possible.
 My first selection returned an error that these dimensions and metrics cannot be queried together- while Google Analytics has very detailed data, it needs to be combined in certain combinations.
 By modifying the dimensions and metrics in my query, I was able to generate results: